yguillemot/RaQt_maker/README.md

 - RaQtWrapper.h
 - RaQtWrapper.cpp
 - Qt/RaQt.rakumod
 - Qt/RaQt/RaQtHelpers.rakumod
 - Qt/RaQt/RaQtWrappers.rakumod
+- Title.md
+- Classes.md

 STEP 7: Test and use the generated code
 ---------------------------------------

-7.1: Compile the C++ code:
+7.1 - Compile the C++ code:
 `qmake`
 `make`

 The file libRaQtWrapper.so should be created.

-7.2: Setup the environment:
+7.2 - Setup the environment:
 `export LD_LIBRARY_PATH=.`
 `export RAKULIB=.,$RAKULIB`

-7.3: Run some tests:__
+7.3 - Run some tests:
 These tests will pass only if the needed classes and methods have been generated in the previous steps.